 - Determine if the firearm should be taken into police custody. - Unload the weapon with sterile gloves and block the action by inserting and securing a plastic restraint through the cylinder of revolvers; through the magazine well and out the ejection port of semiautomatics; and/or around the receiver of single shot long guns to prevent the breech from closing.
-Under no circumstances should anything be placed through the barrel. - Place the weapon securely in an evidence box, - Complete the property portion of the case report to include: - o Serial Number - Make - o Model - o City, State and/or Country of manufacture, if known, and - o Import information provided on the weapon's frame, if known - Submit the firearm and any related property to the Property & Evidence Unit. - Forward a copy of the above information to the ATF Task Force Officer.
+Under no circumstances should anything be placed through the barrel. - Place the weapon securely in an evidence box, - Complete the property portion of the case report to include: - Serial Number - o Make - o Model - City, State and/or Country of manufacture, if known, and - Import information provided on the weapon's frame, if known - Forward a copy of the above information to the ATF Task Force Officer.